Stephina-jose/openCV-Naan-Mudhalvan-Projects-/README.md

 Input: High-resolution images of agricultural produce (RGB) captured using smartphones, cameras, or drones.
 Output: Classification of produce quality (e.g., good, overripe, diseased) and detection of defects or diseases using bounding boxes or segmentation masks.

-NAME: Stephina jose S
+NAME: Stephina jose S ,
-REGISTER NUMBER: 960222243087
+REGISTER NUMBER: 960222243087 ,
-YEAR: III
+YEAR: III ,
-DEPARTMENT: Artificial intelligence and data science
+DEPARTMENT: Artificial intelligence and data science ,
-INSTITUTION: Arunachala college of engineering for women
+INSTITUTION: Arunachala college of engineering for women.